drakeh/snapmodal/README.md

 }
 ```

-You will probably also want to style the page overlay (unless you don't want or need an overlay), at it is unstyled by default.
+You will probably also want to style the page overlay (unless you don't want or need an overlay), as it is unstyled by default.
 A nice basic overlay style is a black background with 50% transparency.

 ```css
 .snapmodal-overlay {